wilddeer/Sniffer/README.md

 It will run automatically, collect information on current device/os/browser and put it in `window.Sniff` object (see [“Detection results”](#detection-results)).

-It will also add browser name, browser engine name, OS name and device features to `<thml>` tag className, so you can alter the styles accordingly:
+It will also add browser name, browser engine name, OS name and device features to `<thml>` tag's className, so you can alter the styles accordingly:

 ```css
 /* contrast colors for monochrome devices */